 TOP 10 THINGS TO KNOW ABOUT TONY MEMMEL

 1) Though he was born with one hand, Tony Memmel taught himself to play the guitar by building a homemade cast out of Gorilla Tape (duct tape) that secures a guitar pick to his arm, and allows him to pluck and strum the strings.
 (CLICK HERE to see his video demonstration).

-2) American Music Abroad and Arts Envoy Program Alumni – He was selected to tour to Brazil, Panama, Paraguay, and Uruguay in 2016; Singapore, Malaysia, Indonesia, Cambodia, and Taiwan in 2017; Azerbaijan, Georgia, Jordan, Kazakhstan, and Tajikistan in 2019, in cooperation with the U.S. State Department, Embassies, and Consulates overseas.
+2) Cultural Diplomacy: American Music Abroad and Arts Envoy Program Alumni – Tony was selected to tour to Brazil, Panama, Paraguay, and Uruguay in 2016; Singapore, Malaysia, Indonesia, Cambodia, and Taiwan in 2017; Azerbaijan, Georgia, Jordan, Kazakhstan, Tajikistan, Thailand, & Saudi Arabia in 2019, in cooperation with the U.S. State Department, Embassies, and Consulates overseas.
 The tours included visits to schools, orphanages, hospitals, and performances in historic concert venues with an aim to build cultural bridges through music.
 During COVID-19, Tony has hosted virtual programs and workshops in Kazakhstan, Russia, Ukraine, Guyana, and Malaysia.

 3) National finalist (4th place finisher) in the “You Oughta Know – Make a Band Famous Competition” hosted by VH1 and Republic Records.